Policy analysis: For public institutions

-One of the most widely used model for public institutions is one developed by Herbert A. Simon, the "father of rational models"; tt is also used by private corporations.
+One of the most widely used model for public institutions is one developed by Herbert A. Simon, the "father of rational models"; It is also used by private corporations.
 However, many criticise the model due to some of its characteristics being impractical and relying on unrealistic assumptions.
 For instance, it is a difficult model to apply in the public sector because social problems can be very complex, ill-defined, and inter-dependent.
 The problem lies in the thinking procedure implied by the model which is linear and can face difficulties in extraordinary problems or social problems which have no sequences of happenings.

 Rational planning model

 The rational planning model of decision-making is a process for making sound decisions in policy-making in the public sector.
 Rationality is defined as “a style of behavior that is appropriate to the achievement of given goals, within the limits imposed by given conditions and constraints”.
 The model makes a series of assumptions, such as: "The model must be applied in a system that is stable"; "The government is a rational and unitary actor and that its actions are perceived as rational choices"; "The policy problem is unambiguous"; "There are no limitations of time or cost".

-In the context of the public sector, policy models are intended to achieve maximum social gain, and may involved the following steps to achieve rational decisions:
+In the context of the public sector, policy models are intended to achieve maximum social gain, and may involve the following steps to achieve rational decisions: